wuegaki/modal-universals/berlin.md

 order: 4
 ---

-We will hold the third installment of the ModUni workshop as [the GLOW43 semantics workshop 'Semantic Universals in the Modal and Attitudinal Domain'](https://glowlinguistics.org/43/workshops/semantic-universals/), with Lisa Matthewson as the invited speaker.
+We will hold the third installment of the ModUni meetin in Berlin on March 30-31 Berlin.
+The meeting will consist of the internal meeting on the 30th and [the GLOW43 semantics workshop
+'Semantic Universals in the Modal and Attitudinal Domain'](https://glowlinguistics.org/43/workshops/semantic-universals/), with Lisa Matthewson as the invited speaker.

 ## Practical details